 "When Resident Evil 4 came out, we were just awestruck by it," Wanat told me.
 "We were all playing it and we were like, 'Holy shit, this is a really awesome game.
 They're actually trying to tell a story; they've got some cool cinematics; the gameplay systems are fixing a lot of problems, bringing it into this action realm but keeping this intense horror feel to it.
 It was this amazing combination and—oh, the enemies were so freakin' cool."

 Wanat didn't shy away from admitting that Resident Evil 4 is one of his favourite games of all time.
-And it's clear looking at Dead Space that he wasn't alone at EA Redwood Shores (now Visceral Games).
+And it's clear looking at Dead Space that he wasn't alone at EA Redwood Shores (later Visceral Games).

 "It's pretty obvious when you play Dead Space, to look at it and go, 'Yeah, it's almost like they decided to make Resident Evil 4 in space,' which is exactly what we were doing."

 A shock to the system